 Bill Seidman was on CNBC last week and when asked how the market was going to do next year he replied that baring any exogenous events it will probably do alright.
-So the exogenous event is the economist’s “cop out.”
-(My, as investment manager, forecast would have been correct if it had not been for that event.
+So the exogenous events is the economist’s “cop out”.
+(My forecast would have been correct if it had not been for that event.
 But since whatever happened was not predictable, it was not in my model.)
-If it weren’t for this exogenous stuff the economists would always be right.
+If it weren’t for this exogenous events the economists would always be right.

 Back in November the Federal Reserve Chairman was on capital hill to testify to the joint economic committee.
 In response to a question about inflation, Greenspan answered that:

 “the inflation rate properly measured, at this particular stage has been very close to zero for a very long period of time.”

 This seems a curious claim to make at a time when it has been announced that the year-over-year rise of the CPI was 4.6%, and the core rate was increasing at 2.2%.
 Greenspan may believe that inflation properly measured is close to zero, but a month ago I was paying $2.75 for a gallon of gas, the Orlando newspaper keeps telling me that home prices in Orlando are 45% higher than they were a year ago, and the price of gold is up 17%.

 I know, I know … that is not how the economists measure inflation — but I live in a house and drive a car.
 The thought has occurred to me that maybe what “properly measured” means to Alan is not the same thing that it means to me.
 The FED has apparently decided that inflation is the CPI ex everything that goes up.
 Judging by the bond market, were long rates are hanging at around 4.5%, there a great many people with a lot of money who agree with the chairman: inflation is close to zero.